AstunTechnology/environmentagency_csv_import/README.md

 ### Data Specifics ###

-* Creation Date and Revision Date must be in the form YYYY-MM-DD
+* Creation Date and Revision Date can be of the form YYYY-MM-DD or DD/MM/YYYY
 * Descriptive Keywords can be a comma-separated list
 * AfA Element must be one of the following (case-sensitive):
   * Open Data Risk Assessment